AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 print(attention_map_without_mask.size())
 # torch.Size([1, 1, 4, 4])  batch size, nb head, nb elem set, nb elem set
 ```

+{{< plotly json="/files/plotly/masking-rl/attention_without_mask.json" height="450px" >}}
+*Figure 7 : Attention card **without** mask*
+If you hover the mouse over all the elements of the attention map all of them do not have an attention value equal to 0.
+This means there are no illegal connections for the computation of the output represention.

-In figure 4 the panda :panda: sees all other objects except the scorpion :scorpion: , so we will provide as input the observation and the mask in order to exclude the scorpion :scorpion: for the panda :panda:, the watermelon :watermelon: and the dragon :dragon: in the attention computation.
+In figure 4 the panda :panda: sees all other objects except the scorpion :scorpion: , so we will provide as input the observation and the **mask** in order to exclude the scorpion :scorpion: for the panda :panda:, the watermelon :watermelon: and the dragon :dragon: in the attention computation.
 ```python
 # Self attention with mask
 output_with_mask, attention_map_with_mask = module(observation, mask)